Blog

 • IoT Sensors and Drones:

-For hard-to-reach assets (remote sites, warehouses), drones or sensors can collect location and condition data, feeding it into the audit system.
+Specifically, for hard-to-reach assets (remote sites, warehouses), drones or sensors can collect location and condition data, feeding it into the audit system.

 • Analytics Software: